 Music creators need copyright reform to ensure fair compensation for their work.
-Since 1998, the Recording Academy has taken a leading role in urging Congress to modernize music licensing laws that have not kept up with the evolving digital marketplace.
-You can help by telling Congress to pass the Music Modernization Act (H.R.
-5447/S. 2823) to achieve it!
+Since 2014, the Recording Academy has championed comprehensive music licensing reform.
+Congress listened, and now you can help by telling Congress to pass the Music Modernization Act!

 The Music Modernization Act, the biggest update to music legislation in the past 40 years, is currently under review by Congress.
 Impacting hundreds of thousands of music creators nationwide, and future generations, the Act unites provisions from across the music community under one legislative umbrella to ensure advancement and protections for all music creators.